 Frugal people always make sure to take a list when grocery shopping.
 Shopping with a list means you’re much more likely to buy only what you need and not end up overspending on impulse buys or things you don’t actually need that end up wasted.

 6. Have Expensive Satellite Subscriptions

 You wont find a frugal person spending a fortune on satellite TV.
 No sir!
-Frugal people consider whether they need a TV licence at all, and if they go for TV subscriptions are much more likely to choose a cheaper option such as Netflix or Amazon Video (Try a free trial).
+Frugal people consider whether they need a TV licence at all, and if they go for TV subscriptions are much more likely to choose a cheaper option such as Netflix or Amazon Video (Click here for a free Prime Video trial).